What is After Market Order?

 Also read: What is IPO?
 [Definition and Advantages]

 People who cannot keep a regular watch on the market from 9:15 am to 3:30 PM can use this window to trade though the market is closed.
-But there a few questions that you might want to ask –
+But there are a few questions that you might want to ask –

 • What can you trade, and what is the time frame?